AguaClara/StaRSFine/Spring2019FinalReport.md

 </p>

 #### OFF
-The off state was used while the experiments were not run.
+The off state was used whenever the team was not experimenting.
 Because the team only used ProCoDa for calculations, rather than collecting data, these states were not used often.

 #### INJECT
 The INJECT state used the set points *Just Water Flow* and *Water Tubing Size* to take into account the inlet flow rate in mL/s and the tubing size from inlet the peristaltic pump.
 As demonstrated above in figure ____, the *Just Water Pump* state outputs the value in revolutions per minute (RPM) divided by 100.